ebazazzadeh/E-Commerce-BackEnd/README.md

 # E-Commerce-Back End

 # Description
 Internet retail, also known as **e-commerce**, is the largest sector of the electronics industry, generating an estimated $29 trillion in 2019.
 E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
 Due to their prevalence, understanding the fundamental architecture of these platforms will benefit you as a full-stack web developer.This project is the creation of the back end for an e-commerce site.
 This application used Express.js API and Sequelize to interact with a MySQL database.
 This application displays creation of database using mySQL with models and associations.
-Then demonstrates the API Routes to perform RESTful CRUD operations displayed in my walk through videos.
+Then demonstrates the API Routes to perform RESTful CRUD operations displayed in my demo.

 ## Table of Contents
 * [Installation](#installation)